digideskio/developer.fulcrumapp.com/_desktop/intro.md

 ### Windows

 Install from the Setup .exe and follow the instructions.
 This will create a shortcut icon on your desktop (and open up a GUI window - _which is not currently functional_ - you can close this window).
 Double-clicking the shortcut icon will open the GUI again; doing this also triggers the auto-updater.
 If there is an updated release available, it will be downloaded and installed.
+Windows users on older operating systems may experience a TLS issue - [please see this](https://github.com/fulcrumapp/fulcrum-desktop/issues/16#issuecomment-398659575) for a workaround to enable more modern versions of the protocol.

 Command installation location: _\Users\username\AppData\Local\Programs\Fulcrum\scripts\fulcrum.cmd_